[UPDATED JULY 2023]

 - Unpleasant smell

-Here are five ways that you can help your dog’s skin this summer if he’s got on of the signs of dry skin:
+Here are five ways that you can support your dog’s skin and coat this summer if they display some of the signs above:

-One of the best ways to avoid dog dry skin is to provide the right combination of Omega 3 & 6 oils to maintain a healthy skin and coat.
+One way to help with dry skin on dogs is to provide the right combination of Omega-3 and 6 oils to maintain a healthy skin and coat.

-These clever oils support your dog's skin health by increasing essential fatty acids that can be lacking in their diet.
+These oils support your dog's skin health with essential fatty acids that can be lacking in their diet.
 These fatty acids help to replenish your dog's skin barrier.
-And that’s good news, because a strong barrier reduces the likelihood of allergens entering their system through their skin, preventing itching and inflammation
+And that’s good news, because a strong barrier helps to stop some allergens entering their system through their skin.

 Did you know dogs get hay fever?
 Much like humans, dogs react to different allergens at different times of year.
-Rather than sneezing, canine hay fever can manifest as itchy skin problems.
-A good Omega 3&6 oil – like YuDERM Itchy Dog – can help to calm things down when your dog is experiencing a more acute reaction.
+Rather than sneezing, canine hay fever can manifest as itchy skin.
+A good Omega-3 and 6 oil – like YuMOVE Skin & Coat Care Itching Dog – can help reduce itching.

 Can dogs tan?
 In a word, yes.
 If your dog has dark skin and a fine coat, you might have noticed that their pigmentation gets deeper in summertime.
 Conversely, dogs with pale coats can get sunburn.
-Though it’s a good idea to keep your dog out of the hottest midday sun, it’s not always practical, so protect areas with short or no fur – noses, ears and bellies if they sunbathe – with a dog-safe SPF.
+Though it’s a good idea to keep your dog out of the midday sun, it’s not always practical.
+Protect areas with short or no fur – noses, ears and bellies if they sunbathe – with a dog-safe SPF.
 Just like with people, remember to reapply if they have a swim!

-Though some people use human sunscreen on dogs, we don’t recommend it.
+We don’t recommend using human sun cream on dogs.
 Your dog may lick the cream off, and some human formulations contain ingredients that are toxic to dogs, including para-aminobenzoic acid and zinc oxide.
-Fragrances can be irritating to your dog’s skin too, so best to be safe.
+Fragrances can be irritating to your dog’s skin too, so it’s best to be safe.

-Some dogs love to chase insects and can get a nasty surprise if they meet a wasp or bee.
-If they get stung, try and remove the stinger with tweezers, then calm the sting with a soothing, antibacterial spray.
+Some dogs love to chase insects and could get a nasty surprise if they meet a wasp or bee.
+If they get stung, try to remove the stinger with tweezers then calm the sting with a soothing, antibacterial spray.
 If your dog has been stung more than once, contact your vet for advice.

-Hot pavements can lead to sore paws, we generally go by the rule of if it’s too hot to walk on a pavement barefoot, it’s too hot for a dog walk – so do your best friend a favour and enjoy some time in the shade instead!
+Hot pavements can lead to sore paws, so we generally go by the rule of if it’s too hot to walk on a pavement barefoot, it’s too hot for a dog walk – do your dog a favour and enjoy some time in the shade instead!

 When to visit your vet

-If you spot any of the following skin problems, it’s worth talking to your vet.
-Though many skin and coat niggles can often be simply solved through nutrition and changes to your routine, some can be a sign that there’s something more serious going on...
+If you spot any of the following signs on your dog’s skin it’s worth talking to your vet.
+Though these signs can often be simply solved through nutrition and changes to your routine, some can be a sign that there’s something more serious going on...

 Lumps and bumps